5 Tips to Make Your Professional Services Firm More Profitable - BQE Software

 This screen shows you everything you need to know about the state of your project, including…

-1. At-a-Glance Financials: This top row shows you important aggregate metrics to assess the overall state of your project.
+The top row shows you important aggregate metrics to assess the overall state of your project...

-- Work in progress: This is the billable time and expenses that you’ve done but haven’t billed yet.
+1. Work in Progress: This is the billable time and expenses that you’ve done but haven’t billed yet.
 It’s important to track as an asset on your balance sheet and as revenue on your income statement.
 It not only tells project managers how far along work is, but also acts as a booster if your firm needs a line of credit or loan.

 4. Profitability: A very key metric!
 See your costs versus what’s been billed and the resulting profit.
 Knowing your project’s profitability while everything is still underway helps you make decisions to keep you on track.
 Furthermore, once everything is said and done, it’s the ultimate gauge of what you should and shouldn’t do next time.